ViciousDoormat/Shortcut-Fusion-Extension/README.md

-# This folder contains the following:
+# This folder contains the following
 - This README, which contains:
 	- This overview of files in the project folder.
 	- A comparison between my replicated results and the results of the paper.